CLINICAL AND WELLNESS DIETITIAN

 CLEAN CRAFTED WINE CONSULTANT

 The "fun" part of my job!
-For all of you wine lovers, I get to share the experience of clean crafted wine that is crafted in a way to help you enjoy your wine drinking experience without sabotaging all of your health efforts.
+For all of you wine lovers, I get to share the experience of clean crafted wine that is bottled in a way to help you enjoy your wine drinking experience without sabotaging all of your health efforts.
 Click here to learn more!

 I grew up struggling with my weight and body image as a lot of young women do.
 Looking back, I know that my biggest inspiration as a Dietitian has been through my own personal experiences.
 Life is about learning and adapting as you go.